RB-Younes/Image-Convolution/README.md

 # Image Convolution

-This TP 03 Convolution includes several functions implemented for image processing, including convolution filters such as the mean filter and the median filter.
+This repository includes several functions implemented for image processing, including convolution filters such as the mean filter and the median filter.

 ## Mean Filter (`meanFilter`)